simphotonics/generic_reader/README.md

 [GenericReader] provides a systematic method of retrieving constants of arbitrary data-types by allowing users to register `Decoder` functions (for lack of better word).

-Decoders functions know how to `decode` a specific data-type.
-As such, a decoder is a parametrized function with the following signature:
+Decoders functions know how to `decode` a specific data-type and have the following signature:
 ```Dart
 typedef T Decoder<T>(ConstantReader constantReader);
 ```